 What’s important for me to know about before I go to college?

 Getting information from your Primary Care Provider’s (PCP’s) office: Call your primary care provider’s office.
 Let the office know what you need – your immunization record, documentation of any health problems, your medications and allergies.
 You should check all the medication you are taking and make a list.
-Along with a copy of your immunization record, you should get a list of all of the medications that you are currently taking, including the strength (amount of milligrams) and the dosage (how much of it you should take).
-On your record you should also list any allergies (to food, medications, or the environment), any past medical problems (asthma, pneumonia, etc.), and special needs (chronic health problems and disabilities).
+Along with a copy of your immunization record, you should get a list of all of the medications that you are currently taking, including the strength, amount, and the dosage (how much of it you should take).
+On your record you should also list any allergies (to food, medications, or the environment, etc.), any past medical problems (asthma, pneumonia, etc.), and special needs (chronic health problems and disabilities).
 A record of any mental health problems and your family medical history should be included too.
 It’s a good idea to make a copy of all of your medical records for yourself as well.
 Keep this information with other important papers that you plan on taking to college.

 Your immunizations must be up-to-date: Your primary care provider will make sure that your immunizations (shots and boosters) are current.
-You should ask your PCP if you are up to date on the meningococcal vaccine to lower your chances of getting the very serious infection meningitis (inflammation of the brain tissue).
+You should ask your HCP if you are up to date on the meningococcal vaccine to lower your chances of getting the very serious infection meningitis (inflammation of the brain tissue).
 The vaccine will help to protect you against this serious disease.